 - Whisk the flour, baking powder, and salt together in a medium bowl.
 Set aside.

-- In a large bowl using a hand mixer or a stand mixer fitted with a paddle attachment, beat the butter and sugar together on high speed for 1 minute.
+- In a large bowl using a handheld or a stand mixer fitted with a paddle attachment, beat the butter and sugar together on high speed for 1 minute.
 Add the vanilla bean seeds and beat again until combined and butter is creamy, about 1-2 more minutes.
 Add the egg and vanilla extract and beat on high speed until combined, about 1 minute.
 Scrape down the sides and up the bottom of the bowl and beat again as needed to combine.

 - Add the dry ingredients to the wet ingredients and beat on low speed until combined.
-Dough will be a little soft.
+Dough will be a bit soft.
 If the dough seems too soft and sticky for rolling, add 1 more Tablespoon of flour.

 - Divide the dough into 2 equal portions.
 Place each portion on a piece of lightly floured parchment paper or a lightly floured silicone baking mat.
 With a lightly floured rolling pin, roll the dough out to about 1/4-inch thickness.
 Use more flour if the dough seems too sticky.
 The rolled-out dough can be any shape, as long as it is evenly 1/4-inch thick.